rikard-helgegren/Face_Detaction_AI/README.md

 The [Catalano Framework](https://github.com/DiegoCatalano/Catalano-Framework) used for image processing.

 ## Setup
-First, unzip the `data.zip` that contains training and test images (19x19 grayscale png) to `res/sources/`.
-The resulting file structure should look like this:
+First, place all datasets inte the `res` folder.
+Path to each dataset is set in code in the `Data` class but it can be beneficial to have the following folder layout:
 ```
 res/
+├── faces/
+│   ├── my-dataset/
+│   │   ├── face.jpg
+│   │   └── face2.png
-└── sources/
+│   └── another-dataset/
-    └── data/
+└── non-faces/
+    ├── my-dataset/
-        ├── test/
+    │   ├── no-face.jpg
+    │   └── car.png
-        └── train/
+    └── another-dataset/
 ```

 Second, set up your local development environment.
 One way to setup your local development environment for this project is the following.